zaiisao/Documentation/en/Recording/recording_cpp.md

 <td><p>Sets whether or not to enable the audio- or video-mixing mode.</p>
 <ul>
 <li>true: Enables the composite mode, which means the audio of all uids is mixed in an audio file and the video of all uids is mixed in a video file.
 The sample rate, bitrate, and number of audio channels of the recorded file are the same as the highest level of those of the original audio streams.</li>
-<li>false: (Default) Enables the individual mode, which means one audio or video file for an uid.
+<li>false: (Default) Enables the individual mode, which means one audio or video file for a uid.
 The bitrate and number of audio channels of the recording file are the same as those of the original audio stream.</li>
 </ul>
 </td>
 </tr>